tejen/peek-ios-coding-challenge/README.md

 1. Clone the `main` branch **or** the `mvvm` branch
 1. Run `pod install`
 1. In the `Source ➡️ Networking ➡️ GitHubAPIKey.txt` file, paste in your [Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) from GitHub
-1. Run the app! *It may take a minute for Xcode complete the Apollo Build Scripts (probing GitHub's public API schema, and auto-generating a schema.json and API.swift file)*
+1. Open `Git-a-Grep.xcworkspace` in Xcode and run the app! *It may take a minute for Xcode complete the Apollo Build Scripts (probing GitHub's public API schema, and auto-generating a schema.json and API.swift file)*

 ## 🎥 Video Walkthrough